 Hello there – my name is Aaron, as in Aaron "Hotch" Hotchner of Criminal Minds.
-Much like the character on the series, I can be pretty stoic, but I’m learning it's safe to let the puppy in me come out and enjoy my surroundings.
-My three siblings and I came to MN from New Mexico in a not so great situation where our mom had many litters and we were all living outside, so we're happy to have been rescued by Save-A-Bull.
-That being said, we are the muttiest mutts you'll ever meet!
-We are mainly Pittie/Bullie even though we don't look it but we also have some (takes deep breath) Chow, Husky, Shar Pei, Aussie, Shepherd, Chihuahua, American Eskimo, Polynesian Street dog (google it – my foster mom had to) and get this – 2% Wolf!
+Much like the character on the series, I can be pretty stoic but I'm learning it's safe to let the puppy in me come out and enjoy my surroundings.
+My three siblings and I came to MN from New Mexico in a not so great situation where our mom had had many litters and we were all living outside, so we're happy to have been rescued by Save-A-Bull.
+That being said, we are the mutties mutts you'll ever meet!
+We are mainly pittie/bullie even though we don't look it but we also have some (takes deep breath) Chow, Husky, Shar-Pei, Aussie, Shepherd, Chihuahua, American Eskimo, Polynesian street dog (google it – my foster mom has to) and get this...
+2% Wolf!
 Yes, you read that right – I said I'm 2% Wolf.
 Pretty cool, huh?
-My foster mom calls me her "little wolf" and sometimes Prancer – because she says I look more like a reindeer and when I'm really happy on my walks I definitely prance!
+My foster mom calls me her "little wolf" and sometimes Prancer – because she says I look more like a reindeer and when I'm really feeling myself on our walks, I definitely prance!

-Some things to know about me – I am kennel trained and potty trained.
+Some things to know about me – I am crate trained and potty trained.
 My foster mom has bells hanging on the back door and I very quickly learned how they work.
-I just ring the bells and she opens the door for me – I feel so pampered.
-I've learned how to “sit” and wait for the okay before starting to eat my food.
-I recently learned “down”, “shake”, "look" (this one takes me longer since I'm so shy), and “leave it”.
+I just ring the bells and she opens the door for me, I feel so pampered.
+I've learned how to sit and wait for the okay before starting to eat my food.
+I recently learned to wait for my food before starting to scarf it down.
+I also have learned shake which I will offer up for anything I want from my foster mom, including but not limited to chin scratches (my favorite)!
+I’ve learned “down” and "look" (this one takes me longer since I'm so shy), and “leave it”.
 We are going to start working on recall now and I know I'll ace that too.
 Though I can be shy with new people and surroundings, I'm not shy about being sweet.
 I'm the gentlest pup and ridiculously sweet once I've warmed up to you.
 Since learning to shake, I use that as my way of asking for things like treats, scratches or play.
 It seems to be working pretty well but sometimes my foster mom tells me "no more" and I accept that.